Leslie Phillips: Later work

 By the early 1980s, Phillips considered his suave and lecherous roles to be "a bit of a rut" and looked to branch out into dramatic roles.
 A relatively minor part in Out of Africa (1985) facilitated a larger role in Steven Spielberg's Empire of the Sun (1987).
 To play an emaciated prisoner of war in the film, Phillips lost more than two stone.
 He became busy as a character actor in both stage and television productions including Scandal (1989) and Lara Croft: Tomb Raider (2001).
-In 1992, he returned to the Carry On series in the poorly-received Carry On Columbus.
+In 1992, he returned to the Carry On series in the poorly received Carry On Columbus.
 Phillips also provided the voice for the Sorting Hat in the Harry Potter films, appearing in Harry Potter and the Philosopher's Stone (2001), Harry Potter and the Chamber of Secrets (2002) and the final film, Harry Potter and the Deathly Hallows – Part 2 (2011).

 Phillips appeared in British television sitcoms including Honey for Tea with Felicity Kendal and appeared in guest roles in popular series such as The Bill, Holby City and Midsomer Murders.
 In 2006, he played veteran actor Ian alongside Peter O'Toole in Hanif Kureishi's film Venus.
 For this role, he was nominated for a BAFTA for Best Supporting Actor in 2007.
-Phillips' autobiography, Hello, was published by Orion in 2006.
+Phillips's autobiography, Hello, was published by Orion in 2006.

 He was appointed Officer of the Order of the British Empire (OBE) in the 1998 Birthday Honours and was promoted to Commander of the Order of the British Empire (CBE) in the 2008 New Year Honours.

+In 2012, Phillips voiced the audiobook edition of the legal thriller Chequered Justice, by John Bartlett (ISBN 9780956910486).

 Phillips, in conjunction with Jules Williams and Back Door Productions, co-produced the Sky Arts series Living The Life which ran for three series, ending in 2013.

 He continued to act until 2012 and continued to make television appearances until 2015 when he was interviewed on the BBC One programme VE Day: Remembering Victory.